camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

   participant ExpO as API Exposure Platform
   participant Consent as Consent Master end
-Note over BE,ExpO: Pre-requisite:<br> To verify the signed JWT assertion, the public key of the API Consumer must be shared<br> with API Provider as part of API Consumer's Application onboarding process
+Note over BE,ExpO: Pre-requisite:<br> To verify the signed JWT assertion, the public key of the API Consumer<br>must be shared with API Provider as part of<br>API Consumer's Application onboarding process
 Note over FE,BE: Feature needing Operator capability
 Note over BE: Select User Identifier:<br> Phone Number / Operator Token